SaharSherwani/595_Final-Project_Sahar/index.md

       `Plurality Race: race with the highest percentage at a given school (using idmax value)`

       `Majority Race: If the plurality race percentage is >70% then `majority race` = `Plurality_Race`, else none.`

       `Diverse Status: School is considered "Not Diverse" (if Plurality Race >70%); "Diverse" (if no group >70%).`

       `Diversity Score: % sum of all OTHER groups besides the plurality group.
          - A higher score indicates balanced racial distribution so more diverse.`

+### **Map 2a: Diversity and Plurality in DCPS (2012 & 2018)**

 ![Map2a](Map 2a.png)

 The above map is presented as **small multiples** to visually compare 2012 and 2018 simultaneously.
-Each subplot uses the same color dictionary and symbology, ensuring straightforward interpretation.
-The `adjustText` library aids in preventing label collisions, ensuring a cleaner presentation.

----
+A custom color legend was constructed using `matplotlib.patches.Patch` objects, mapping each diversity status and plurality race combination to a color dictionary consistent, easily interpretable symbolization across both 2012 and 2018 subplots.

+It can be seen that schools’ diversity levels follow patterns similar to those observed in Map 1.
+While new schools appear in Wards 3 and 4—often becoming more diverse with White and Hispanic plurality groups—Wards 7 and 8 remain predominantly Black, showing comparatively little change in their demographic composition.

+### **Map 2b: Change in Diversity in DCPS (between 2012 & 2018)**

 ![Map2b](Map 2b.png)